lslumass/tutorial/protein-bilayer-binding/README.md

 Charmm-GUI --> Input Generator --> Membrane Builder --> Bilayer Builder
 build the bilayer, choose the forcefield as Charmm36
 you must go to the last step and dowload the tgz file and use the [bilayer.pdb](./examples/bilayer.pdb) in gromacs folder (usually it's called step5_input.pdb), and also update the number of lipid in topol.top
->before the last step, the order of lipid in the pdb file is chaos, only the file in tgz is correct
+>before the last step, the order of lipid in the pdb file is chaos, only the file in the final tgz is correct and minimized
 also, please check the pdb file to make sure only lipid molecules are included

 b. prepare the itp files of POPC and POPG